 Figure 5.
-Spending on public welfare and social services most likely to increase in the Midwest and Northeast, most likely to decrease in the West.
+Spending on sanitation, sewage, and water more likely to increase in the Midwest and Northeast, more likely to decrease in the South and West.
 Each bar shows, by region, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.